Ikland: Background

 Anthropologist Colin Turnbull studied the Ik during the mid-1960s, while the region was suffering an oppressive drought.
 His research informed the controversial book The Mountain People, which he published in 1972.
 Turnbull described the Ik as a culture which had grown depraved as a consequence of prolonged hardship and destitution.
 They abandoned their children, stole food from elders, and threw human feces at each other for fun.
 Turnbull concluded that the Ik would eventually die out, and urged the Ugandan government to forcibly disperse survivors, and dilute their identity within disparate reaches of the country.

 Plot

 Episodes of violence had made travel to the region both hazardous and difficult in the years following Turnbull's departure.
-On their way north from Kampala, Soling's crew encountered both friendly tribesman and armed militia, eventually reaching the Ik after many experiences.
+On their way north from Kampala, Soling's crew encountered both friendly tribesmen and armed militia, eventually reaching the Ik after many experiences.
 Soling convinced Ik residents of a particularly remote village to perform a theatrical adaptation of Charles Dickens' A Christmas Carol, as a metaphor for the redemption of their international reputations.